-Some birds will depend on you to supplement their diets in colder winter months.
+Feeding the birds year-round provides an easy and enjoyable way to interact with nature.
+It's especially important to supplement their diets in the colder winter months.
 When the ground is frozen, natural food is scarce.

 Feeding the birds

 The variety of bird seeds and mixtures on the market is staggering.
 In most locations, however, the best all-around attractant is black-oil sunflower seed.
 This seed has a high meat-to-shell ratio and fat content.
 Its small size and thin shell make it easy for small birds to handle and crack.
 Try starting with sunflower seeds, then experiment with other seeds or mixtures.
 Chickadees, Wrens, Nuthatches, Jays, Woodpeckers and Titmice like Suet.
 Nuthatches, Finches Cardinals, Grosbeaks and Titmice like Safflower seed (most birds prefer sunflower over safflower).
 Finches also like millet or Nyjer (thistle) seed.
 Sparrows and doves like corn, as do ducks and wild turkeys.